singular-gpispace/framework/README.md

 * creates a configuration token for the Singular/GPI-Space framework,
   * adds information where to store temporary data (in the field options.tmpdir),
   * where to find the nodefile (in the field options.nodefile), and
-  * sets how many processes per node should be started (in the field options.procspernode, usually one process per core, not taking hyper-threading into account, you may have to adjust according to your hardware),
+  * sets how many processes per node should be started (in the field options.procspernode, usually one process per core, not taking hyper-threading into account; you may have to adjust according to your hardware),
 * creates a configuration token for the smoothness test,
-  * adds information on whether the input ideal is to be considered in projective space or affine space (in the field options.projective),
+  * adds information on whether the input ideal is to be considered in projective space or affine space (in the field options.projective), and
   * at which codimension the descent with Hironaka's criterion should stop and the standard Jacobian cirterion should be used (in the field options.codimlimit), and finally
 * starts the computation.